 GENETICALLY MODIFIED ORGANISMS

 GMOs are plants or animals that have had their DNA modified.
-They have not yet been proven safe and studies have shown decreased immunity in plants as well as animals.
+They have not yet been proven safe, and studies have shown a decrease in immunity in both plants and animals.
 Most soybean, canola, cotton, and corn crops in the U.S. are GMO.

 SODIUM NITRATE AND NITRITE

-These are two preservatives that are added to processed meat to give it a red color and enhanced flavor.
+These are two preservatives added to processed meat to give it a red color and enhance its flavor.
 They transform into NITROSAMINES, a cancer-causing agent in the stomach.

 BROMINATED VEGETABLE OIL